 You know, 89 police officers in the year 2019 were killed in the line of duty.

-That's a lot of officers, and they have families they want to go home and see too every day.
+And they have families they want to go home and see too every day.

-They don't get the presumption of innocence, and then they get called racist by everybody.
+And then they get called racist by everybody.

 And, you know, ironically, in a lot of these big cities, these police departments are majority minority.

-I think 60%, for example, in Los Angeles happen to be Hispanic Americans, and they're out there every day doing a very tough job.
+I think 60%, for example, in Los Angeles happen to be Hispanic Americans.

-You know, you want, you know, other you know instances, we can give it to you, because in 2018, police in this country arrested nearly 12,000 people for murder and for manslaughter, and 25,000 people for rape, and nearly a million five for assault,
+Because in 2018, police in this country arrested nearly 12,000 people for murder and for manslaughter and 25,000 people for rape and nearly a million five for assault.

-and the overwhelming majority of law enforcement community, you know, they perform their duties, they protect and they serve, and they do it with integrity and honor and decency, and this is the thanks that they get.
+And the overwhelming majority of law enforcement community, you know, they perform their duties, they protect and they serve and they do it with integrity and honor and decency.

 They were going up bravely, knowing they may not come down that day to protect other people.

-How do we what how do we forget the two officers?
+How do we forget the two officers?

-Remember the shooting in the softball field where Steve Scalise got shot.
+Remember the shooting in the softball field where Steve Scalise got shot?

 You know, you got a guy with a rifle hidden.